 At Alverton Primary School we recognise that children learn and develop in different ways and at different rates.
-We value all areas of learning and development equally and understand that they are inter connected.
+We plan to help every child develop the vital skills of communication and language and we value all areas of learning and development and understand that they are inter connected.